createDee/land/README.md

 # land
 This is a basic landing page.
-To check out this pagejust clone the repo and run the start.html with any browser.
+To check out this page just clone the repo and run the start.html with any browser.